 The Berlin Crisis had significant consequences both internally and externally:

-- Intensified Cold War Rivalry: The construction of the Berlin Wall intensified the ideological and political confrontation between the United States and the Soviet Union.
+- Intensified Cold War Rivalry: The constriction of the Berlin Wall greatly increased the estrangement and the political and the division between the United States and the Soviet Union.

 Conclusion